Piran is a popular destination on Russian travel itineraries. The town on the coast of Slovenia is within easy reach of Koper (photo © hidden europe).

 Nicky Gardner and Susanne Kries

 Nicky and Susanne manage hidden europe, a Berlin-based editorial bureau that supplies text and images to media across Europe.
-Together they edit hidden europe magazine.
+From 2005 to 2023, they were the editors of hidden europe magazine.
 Nicky and Susanne are dedicated slow travellers and the authors of the book Europe by Rail: The Definitive Guide.
-The 17th edition of that book was published in 2022 and reprinted in July 2023.
+The 18th edition of that book was published in October 2024.
 You'll find a list of outlets that sell the book on this website.
+Susanne and Nicky also provide consultancy to the rail industry on fares, routes and ticketing.
+Between them, they know a thing or two about rail APIs.